Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Asthma Exacerbation.md

 > - Altered mental status with exhaustion or confusion
 > - $S\ce{\rm{a}O2}$ <92%; $P\ce{\rm{a}O2}$ <60mmHg or normal or raised $Pa\ce{CO2}$ >34-45 mmHg on ABG
 > If precipitate onset also consider [[Anaphylaxis]]; look for other features (e.g. urticaria, erythema, pruritis or angio-oedema)

+- First line management
+	- Commence high-dose oxygen via a mask maintaining $S\rm{a}O2$ >95% and attach pulse oximetry monitoring
+	- Give ==salbutamol 5mg== via an oxygen-driven nebuliser, diluted with 3mL normal saline
+		- Add ==ipratropium 500mcg== to a second dose of ==salbutamol 5mg via the nebuliser== if there is no response or there is a severe attack
+		- Give ==prednisolone 50mg PO== or ==hydrocortisone 200mg IV== if unable to swallow
+	- Avoid all sedatives, anxiolytics, NSAIDs and histamine-releasers (morphine)
+- If patient's condition does not improve
+	- Give repeated ==salbutamol 5mg nebulisers (up to 3 doses in first hour)==
+	- Continue regular ==ipratropium 500mcg every 6 hours==
+- If patient's condition is deteriorating or life-threatening features
+	- Obtain IV access, ensure steroids have been given, perform a CXR and call for senior help
+	- Give continuous salbutamol nebulisers
+	- Obtain ABG to check $P\ce{\rm{a}CO2}$, pH and potassium which may be 2° low to beta-agonist therapy
+		- Treat if <3.0 mmol/L
+	- Start bronchodilator infusion IV with ECG monitoring and arrange ICU bed
+	- Give ==magnesium sulfate 2.5g IV (10 mmol) over 20-30 minutes==
+	- Give ==salbutamol 250-500 mcg IV over 10 minutes==
+		- Follow with infusion of ==salbutamol 5mg in 5% dextrose running at 60mL/h (10mcg/min) initially and titrate up to 120-240mL/h (20-40mcg/min)==
 # Secondary Assessment
 - Secondary assessment to be completed when feasible after starting salbutamol and oxygen
 	- Physical examination including vital signs